cbodonnell/airgap-oci/README.md

 oras pull localhost:5001/my-company/airgap-bundle:v1
 ```

 This will download the artifact to the current directory.
-The artifact will be stored in the `bundle` directory.
-The `bundle` directory will contain all of the files that were uploaded to the artifact, including the `airgap.yaml` and `app.tar.gz` files, as well as the `images` directory containing the images that were copied to the local registry.
+The `bundle` directory will contain all of the files that make up the airgap bundle, including the `airgap.yaml` and `app.tar.gz` files, as well as the `images` directory containing the image registry data.

 ### Checksums